 \subsubsection{Projected gas mass: gas mass maps}

 A different way to characterise the distribution of the gas in the ICM is to use projected gas mass maps.
-They were generated as the $\Sigma\text{-maps}$ (Sect.~\ref{sec:kmaps}), but accounting only for the gas particles along the line-of-sight.
+They were generated as the $\Sigma\text{-maps}$ (Sect.~\ref{sec:kmaps}), but accounting only for the gas particles along the line of sight.
 Final maps are also $5 \times 5$~Mpc$^2$ with $2048 \times 2048$~pixels and projected along the three main axes of the simulation.